jmagman/flutter-wiki/Tree-hygiene.md

 a review via our [[Chat]] channels (start by asking in #hackers, saying what your patch does and providing a link).

+If you are not yourself someone with commit access, then a second person with commit access must also review and approve your PR.
+This ensures that two people with commit access (trusted contributors) agree on every commit.

 Code review serves many critical purposes.
 There's the obvious
 purpose: catching errors.
 Even the most experienced engineers frequently make errors that are caught by code review.
 But there are